ndtwin-lab/NDTwin-Kernel/doc/ndt_api.md

 In MININET mode, dummy values are generated for demonstration purposes.

+**Note:** A value of -1 means SNMP query failed or data is unavailable.

 ### Request
 * Method: **GET**
 ### Response
 #### Success
 * Status: **200 OK**
-* Body
 ```json
 {"10.10.10.10":28,"10.10.10.3":27,"10.10.10.4":27,"10.10.10.9":27}
 ```
-A value of -1 means SNMP query failed or data is unavailable.

 ## 14. GET /ndt/inform_switch_entered
 ### Description
-Notifies the NDT system that a new switch has entered the network (i.e., connected).
-This will mark the switch as “up” in the internal topology.
+Called by Ryu to notify the NDTwin system that a new switch has entered the network (i.e., connected).
+This will mark the switch as UP in the internal topology.

 ```shell
 GET "http://localhost:8000/ndt/inform_switch_entered?dpid=106225808402492"
 ```
 ### Request
 * Method: **GET**
-* Query Parameter: dpid
+* Query Parameter:

+  dpid
 ### Response
 #### Success
 * Status: **200 OK**
-* Body
 ```json
 {
   "status": "Switch set to up"
 }
 ```
 #### Error
 * Status: **400 Bad Request**